 Caption Color State Description PWR Green On The router is booting up.
 Green Blinking The router booted up and is ready.
 Green Fast blinking The router firmware is being updated.
 USR Green - The function of this LED is user-defined.
 DI Green On The digital input is active.
 DO Green On The digital output is active.
 DAT Green Blinking Cellular communication is in progress.
 SIG Green On Good cellular signal.
 Green Blinking Fair cellular signal.
 Green Fast blinking Poor cellular signal.
 TECH Green On The active SIM uses 4G technology.
 Green Blinking The active SIM uses 3G technology.
 Green Fast blinking The active SIM uses 2G technology.
-SIM Green On SIM1 is active for the cellular connection.
-Green Blinking SIM2 is active for the cellular connection.
-Green Fast blinking A SIM issue (missing card or PIN not entered).
+SIM Green On SIM is active for the cellular connection.
+Fast blinking A SIM issue (missing card or PIN not entered).
 ETH0 Green On Selected 100 Mbps bit rate.
-ETH1 Green Off Selected 10 Mbps bit rate.
+Green Off Selected 10 Mbps bit rate.
 ETH0 Orange On The network cable is connected.
-Orange Blinking Data transmission.
+Orange Brief off blinks Data transmission.
 Orange Off The network cable is not connected.